0ZeroDivision/Kahoot-Quiz-Generator-Utility/README.md

 ![Kahoot Creator Page](./Image%201.png)
 ---
 ## Step 3: Open the Web Console
 Inspect the page and open your browser’s developer tools, then switch to the **Console** tab.
+Look-up how to do this on your browser if unsure.

 ![Web Console](./Image%202.png)
 ---